 Sons of Fortune

-In Jeffrey Archer’s Sons of Fortune twins separated by fate are reunited by destiny.
+Suspenseful and thrilling, Sunday Times bestselling author Jeffrey Archer’s Sons of Fortune is a powerful tale of twins separated by fate and reunited by destiny.

-Unaware the other exists the brothers grow up and follow different paths.
-Nat goes to war and returns a hero.
-Meanwhile, Fletcher distinguishes himself as a criminal defence lawyer before embarking on a political career.
+Unaware the other exists, the brothers grow up and follow different paths, confronted by challenges and obstacles, tragedy and heartache.
+Nat goes to Vietnam and returns a hero, whilst Fletcher distinguishes himself as a criminal defence lawyer before embarking on a political career.

 Probably the greatest storyteller of our age